openjournals/joss/docs/editing.md

 **If reviews go stale**

-Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **It's your job as the editor to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days.**
+Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **It's your job as the editor to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days unless there's a clear statement in the review thread that says an action is coming at a slightly later time, perhaps because a reviewer committed to a review by a certain date, or an author is making changes and says they will be done by a certain date.**

 ## Out of office